ruchita-thakur/new--react/README.txt

 -- not using keys is not acceptable
 -- using index as keys is not recommended
 -- use unique id as key (best practice)

+--There are two types of export/import
+-default export/import:
+export default ComponentName
+import ComponentName from 'path'

+when you have to export multiple things use named export/import -named export/import: export const variable-name import {variable-name} from path

+#React hooks
+--React hook is a normal javascript utility function --useState()
+--useEffect()